tomaz1/ha_tuya_ble/README.md

 It is not so simple to add 'llflaywg'.
 We need to find all DPs which device uses.
 Good resources, what helped me:

-* In Tuya developer platform I HAD to change to DP mode to get all DP's !! (it took long time to find this information !) https://github.com/0x5e/homebridge-tuya-platform Open your project->Devices->All Devices->click pencil on device (Change Control Instruction Mode) -> "DP Instruction" and "Save Configuration"
+* In Tuya developer platform we have to change to "DP mode" to get all DP's!
+(It took me long time to find this important information !) https://github.com/0x5e/homebridge-tuya-platform Open your project->Devices->All Devices->click pencil on device (Change Control Instruction Mode) -> "DP Instruction" and "Save Configuration"